 Specialist Subjects Piano, performance cars, performance cars, modified performance cars and piano.
 Started at Manor Park Junior School, and moved on to Sunninghill Prep School in early 2015.

-Transport Has been cycling unaided for some years, but generally rides to school on the back of our Brompton trailer-bike.
+Transport Has been cycling unaided for some years.

 Age Must be well over 50